Vincent-Msiza/Vincent-Msiza/README.md

 👋 Welcome to my GitHub profile!

 ## About Me
-I'm a recent Computer Science graduate with distinctions and have started my professional journey in the industry at Eskom Holdings.
+I'm a recent Computer Science graduate and have started my professional journey in the industry at Eskom Holdings.

 ### 👀 Interests
 - **Software Development:** Building robust and scalable applications.